 Vampire slaying takes no holiday but Buffy and the Scooby Gang still observe Thanksgiving, albeit one that gets interrupted by the usual Sunnydale ghoulies.
-True to form, this episode found a way to mix heart, humor and butt-kicking action with some surprisingly deft social commentary, including some reflection on the injustices done to Indigenous groups.
+Like all the best Buffy episodes, this episode found a way to mix heart, humor and butt-kicking action with some surprisingly deft social commentary, including some reflection on the injustices done to Indigenous groups.

 Gossip Girl—“The Treasure of Serena Madre”